GianlucaGuarini/Tocca.js/README.md

 ## Changelog

 ### 0.1.2
- - updated: no more deferred `tap` events, a `tap` event gets triggered immediately if it's in the `TAP_TRESHOLD` time range
+ - updated: no more deferred `tap` events, a `tap` event gets triggered immediately if it's in the `TAP_THRESHOLD` time range
  - updated: a `tap` event will always come first a `dbltap` event

 ### 0.1.1
  - updated: better and faster tap events detection
  - updated: node devDependecies updated
- - added: DBL_TAP_TRESHOLD option
+ - added: DBL_TAP_THRESHOLD option

 ### 0.1.0
  - bugfix: optimizing the support for the microsoft hybrid devices (IE10/IE11)